Walt Kuhn: Work

-Walt Kuhn is best remembered today for his key role in planning the Armory Show.
-Ironically, a man who was in the forefront of the modern movement and was seen as an advocate of adventurous new art in 1913 came to be labelled, because of his on-going commitment to representation, a conservative artist by future generations of art historians.
-Nevertheless, he holds a place in American art history as a skilled cartoonist, draughtsman, printmaker, sculptor and painter.
-Although he destroyed many of his early paintings, his works that remain today are powerful and are a part of most major American art collections.
+Walt Kuhn is best remembered for his pivotal role in organizing the Armory Show.
+Ironically, a man who was at the forefront of the modern movement and regarded as an advocate for bold new art in 1913 came to be labeled by later generations of art historians as a conservative artist, due to his enduring commitment to representational work.
+Nevertheless, he occupies a significant place in American art history as a skilled cartoonist, draughtsman, printmaker, sculptor, and painter.
+Although he destroyed many of his early pieces, the works that survive remain powerful and are included in most major American art collections.

 His portraits of circus and vaudeville entertainers are some of the most memorable, confidently painted works of twentieth-century American art.
 They are reminiscent of commedia dell'arte actor portraits done by the French masters centuries earlier.
 The Tragic Comedians (1916) in the collection of the Hirshhorn Museum and The White Clown (1929) in the collection of the National Gallery of Art are intense, arresting images and are among his most respected paintings.
 Other works of his are held in the permanent collections of museums such as the Brooklyn Museum, the Museum of Modern Art, the Smithsonian American Art Museum, the Smart Museum of Art, the Crystal Bridges Museum of American Art, the Joslyn Art Museum, the University of Michigan Museum of Art, the Virginia Museum of Fine Arts, the Birmingham Museum of Art, the Memphis Brooks Museum of Art, the McNay Art Museum, the Detroit Institute of Arts, the Philadelphia Museum of Art, the Ogunquit Museum of American Art, the Pennsylvania Museum of Fine Arts, the Amon Carter Museum of American Art, the Saint Louis Art Museum, the Chrysler Museum of Art, the Frye Art Museum, the Currier Museum of Art, the Fine Arts Museums of San Francisco, the Metropolitan Museum of Art, the Dallas Museum of Art, and the Nelson-Atkins Museum of Art.